-☐ Permuted Matrix Displays:
+D Permuted Matrix Displays:

-You may now choose to have a model's underlying matrix displayed in permuted format, where the rows and columns are automatically permuted to place the matrix into mostly lower-triangular form.
-If a matrix is mostly lower triangular, then, in general, the model should prove easier to solve.
-This is opposed to a model that contains a high degree of simultaneity that can't be permuted into lower triangular form
+You may now choose to have a model's underlying matrix displayed in blocktriangular format, where the rows and columns may be automatically permuted to place the matrix into mostly block-triangular form.
+If a matrix has good block-triangular structure, then the model is likely to perform well when solved with the Branch-and-Price solver.